FelixPetriconi/sean-parent.github.io/better-code/05-concurrency.md

 };
 ~~~

+{::comment} Should we refer to the complete implementation? {:/comment}
 The code of the complete implementations is here: [https://github.com/stlab/libraries/blob/develop/stlab/copy_on_write.hpp](https://github.com/stlab/libraries/blob/develop/stlab/copy_on_write.hpp)

 Another problem with raw synchronization primitives is that their use can have a large negative impact on system performance.
 To understand why, we need to understand Amdahl's Law.

 The intuition behind Amdahl's Law is that if a part of system takes time x to complete on a single core or processor, then it will encounter a speedup of y if it is run on y cores, but only if no synchronization takes places between the different cores or processors.
-This speedup is in most of the cases an ideal that is never reachable because even if no synchronization is expressed in the program code, there are synchronization mechanisms on the chip or the board, like memory bus, etc.

 $$ S(N) = \frac{1}{(1-P)+\frac{P}{N}} $$
 Where the speedup $$S$$ is defined by this equation. $$P$$ is hereby the amount of synchronization in the range of $$[0 ..
 1]$$ and $$N$$ the number of cores or processors.

-Drawing the abscissa in logarithmic scale illustrates that there is only a speedup of 20 when the system is running on 2048 cores or more and just 5% synchronization takes place.
+Drawing the abscissa in logarithmic scale illustrates that there is only a speedup of 20 times when the system is running on 2048 cores or more and just 5% synchronization takes place.

 ![Amdahl's Law](figures/amdahl_log.png)